30 July 2020

 The meta description is the part shown underneath the title.
 It’s the second most important element of your product page.
 Make sure you don’t add a boring description to this part.
 Include the product name, price, brand and a reason to click on it.

 A nice trick is to add checkboxes to your meta descriptions as Homebase does:

-On the Garden Connect CMS, all meta descriptions are generated automatically based on your input but you can overwrite them per item.
+On the Garden Connect Platform, all meta descriptions are generated automatically based on your input but you can overwrite them per item.